Seattle residents painted their own crosswalk. The city scraped it off

 There’s a name for when community members make unsanctioned changes to city-owned streets: “tactical urbanism.”

-“Tactical urbanism to me is essentially what a fed-up citizenry takes into their own hands when it comes to their own safety on their streets and sidewalks,” said Ben Scott, a Greenwood resident who’s documented the saga of the 83rd Avenue crosswalk.
+“Tactical urbanism to me is essentially what a fed-up citizenry takes into their own hands when it comes to their own safety on their streets and sidewalks,” said Ben Scott, a Greenwood resident who’s documented the saga of the 83rd Street crosswalk.

 Acts of tactical urbanism pop up occasionally in Seattle.
 A similar crosswalk appeared in South Seattle sometime in the summer of 2020.
 Clara Cantor, a community organizer with Seattle Neighborhood Greenways noticed it on walks with her newborn.
 A year later, that, too, was scratched off, with SDOT telling her it didn’t meet city specifications.